SAP/luigi/docs/navigation-advanced.md

     };
 ```

-Below is another example which uses UI5 breadcrumbs:
+Below is another example which uses UI5 Web Components breadcrumbs:

 ### Click to expand